 Port Augusta, South Australia, is about 3.5 hours drive north of Adelaide at the top of the Spencer Gulf.
 It is often called the “Crossroads of Australia” since it is at the intersection of the main north-south route between Adelaide and Darwin, and the east-west route between Sydney and Perth.
 It’s a really common place to stop while travelling through this area because there are not a lot of other reasonably sized towns in almost any direction.
-With so many travellers passing through, many of them are on the lookout for things to do in Port Augusta during their stay.
+With so many travellers passing through to Western Australia or the Northern Territory, many of them are on the lookout for things to do in Port Augusta during their stay.

 - 1 Things to do in Port Augusta

 - 1.3 Port Augusta Heritage Walk

 - 1.7 Swim with Giant Cuttlefish